 The facilities and activities at the W Singapore – Sentosa Cove

-The W Singapore – Sentosa Cove is a resort complex with quite a few facilities, most notably a large swimming pool, a lawn and a spa.
+The W Singapore – Sentosa Cove is a resort complex with quite a few facilities, most notably a large swimming pool, one of the top Instagram posts in Singapore, a lawn and a spa.

 The pool used to be popular with Sunday pool parties where DJs would play music and the beautiful and sexy crowd of Singapore would flock to the island to see and be seen.
 This is no longer the case and now, the resort is filled with families instead.